The Remnant

 When the New Testament speaks about unity in the church, it describes believers as being united through “one body… one Spirit… one Lord… one faith” (Ephesians 4:4–6).
 Does this unity depend on membership in one particular organization, or on faith in Christ Himself?

-If faithful believers exist throughout the worldwide church, is it possible that sincere Christians may be found in many different congregations and traditions?
+If faithful believers exist throughout the worldwide church, is it possible that true Christians may be found in many different congregations and traditions?

 Finally, If the idea of being “the remnant” causes a group to see itself as uniquely faithful while viewing most other believers as compromised, does that teaching risk feeding spiritual pride at the expense of humility, love, and the unity of the body of Christ?